mckennapsean/dissertation/chapters/intro.md

 This dissertation's primary contribution is a user-centered framework for visualization design: the design activity framework [@McKenna2014].
 We present this framework as a validated methodology for visualization designers pursuing problem-driven work, such as design studies.
-The key novelty to this framework is its specificity for visualization design by connecting steps of the design process to the design decisions made and outcomes or artifacts achieved during this process.
+The key novelty to this framework is its specificity for visualization design by connecting steps of the design process to the design decisions made and artifacts achieved during this process.
 Other novel aspects of this framework includes its flexibility for iteration, actionability to guide visualization designers, and connections to existing models across fields.
+To strengthen the contribution of this framework, we have validated its use and application across several different visualization design projects.
-We have utilized this framework to formulate, guide, and reflect on the design process of several case studies in the fields of cyber security [@McKenna2014; @Staheli2014; @McKenna2015; @mckenna2016], biology [@mckenna2015s], and data storytelling [@mckenna2017].
+We have utilized this framework to formulate, guide, and reflect on the design process of several case studies in the fields of biology [@mckenna2015s], cyber security [@McKenna2014; @Staheli2014; @McKenna2015; @mckenna2016], and data storytelling [@mckenna2017].
-For each of these projects, we have employed a variety of qualitative design methods in order to validate the utility of these methods in real-world projects and reflect on using them in future projects.
+For each of these projects, we have employed a variety of qualitative and quantitative design methods in order to validate the utility of these methods in real-world projects and reflect on using them in future projects.
-Furthermore, we illustrate the importance of design artifacts or outcomes and how they can play a useful and continued role in a project.
+Furthermore, we illustrate the importance of design artifacts and how they can play a useful and continued role in a project.
 We conclude by reflecting on what we have learned about the visualization design process from our case studies to inform future problem-driven visualization research, design, and development.